rlefmann/System-Notes/android-phone-mount.md

 simple-mtpfs --device 1 ~/phone
 ```

 Replace 1 with the number assigned to your device by `simple-mtpfs -l`.
-You should now be able to access the contents of your phone's memory by browsing the `~/phone` directory.
+You can now access the contents of your phone's memory by browsing the `~/phone` directory.

 If you want to unmount the phone, you can run `fusermount -u ~/phone`.